pmiakish/upskillpay-project/README.md

 The application uses the behavioral, creational and structural design patterns:
 - '*Command*', '*Decorator*' and '*Simple factory*' for HTTP-requests handling in a controller
-- '*Strategy*' and the '*Simple factory*' to create suitable column names combinations for complex ordering in generated SQL-queries
+- '*Strategy*' and '*Simple factory*' to create suitable column names combinations for complex ordering in generated SQL-queries

 ## Program features